CRMSB/PAPER_subspace_MESE/README.md

 - Download the current repository : `git clone https://github.com/aTrotier/PAPER_subspace_MESE`
 - move your terminal to the repository and launch julia `julia -t auto --project`
-- enter the Julia package manager by typing `]` in the REPL and then calling the command:
+- enter the Julia package manager by typing `]` in the REPL. (the REPL should turn in blue)
+- Type :
 `dev .`
 - if you want to use the package you can now type in any julia session : `using Subspace_MESE`

-## Reproducing the figure
+## Reproducing figure 8
-In order to reproduce the last figure, you need to :
+In order to reproduce figure 8, you need to :
-- compile the BART toolbox (you can skip this step if you don't want to plot the BART reconstruction)
+- compile the BART toolbox : https://mrirecon.github.io/bart/ (you can skip this step if you don't want to plot the BART reconstruction)
 - download the dataset : https://zenodo.org/records/10514187?preview=1
-- download the current repository and move your terminal in the docs folder
+- download the current repository : `git clone https://github.com/aTrotier/PAPER_subspace_MESE`
+- Open a terminal and move to the docs folder in this repository
-- edit the script in `docs/lit/example/subspace_julia_epg.jl` and put the correct path in the variable `path_raw` and `path_bart`
+- edit the script in `docs/lit/example/subspace_julia_epg.jl` and put the correct path in the variable
+  - `path_raw` should point to the bruker folder `10`
+  - `path_bart` should point to the compiled bart library
-- launch julia `julia --project -t auto`
+- launch julia in the docs folder with this command in the terminal: `julia --project -t auto`
 - run the literate example :
   ```julia
   using Pkg
   Pkg.instantiate()
   include("lit/example/subspace_julia_epg.jl")
   ```
-The figure will be saved in the `docs` folder
+The figure will be saved as `fig_bart_julia` in the `docs` folder.